TinfFoil/isotopy-identification/README.md

 # Contents

 1. [isotopy-identification/subtitles](https://github.com/TinfFoil/isotopy-identification/tree/main/subtitles): software for the alignment of temporal annotations and subtitles.
-2. [isotopy-identification/Keyframes](https://github.com/TinfFoil/isotopy-identification/tree/main/keyframes) folder: scripts for extracting the keyframes of the segments.
+2. [isotopy-identification/keyframes](https://github.com/TinfFoil/isotopy-identification/tree/main/keyframes): scripts for extracting the keyframes of the segments.
 3.